rohit01/Resume/resume.txt

   * **Venky B.:**
     He is the co-founder of Plivo and I have worked closely with him during my tenure at Plivo.
     Contact: venky@plivo.com

+  * **Michael Ricordeau:**
+    He is the co-founder of Plivo and I have worked closely with him during my tenure at Plivo.
+    Contact: mike@plivo.com